zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 I call the Arahant Vimoksha the Arahant Vimoksha.
 I preach.
 I impose, I place, I open.
 Divide, declare, declare.
 The fracture of ignorance is the ignorance of sorrow.
 Ignorance is Moha is the root of evil.
-Breaking is the soothing of the soul, the smoky nirvana So the Blessed Ones declared.
+Breaking is the soothing of the soul, the smoky Nibbana So the Blessed Ones declared.

 [Msdiv 77] (# msdiv77) # msdiv77 .ref .msdiv} (13-4)